UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 The data sent between Fullsystem and Thunderscope is serialized using [protobufs](#protobuf).
 Some data, such as data that goes through our [Backend](#backend) (vision data, game controller commands, [Worlds](#world) from [Sensor Fusion](#sensor-fusion), etc.), is sent using unix senders owned by those parts of the Fullsystem directly.
 In other parts of Fullsystem (FSMs, pass generator, navigator, etc.), we want to delegate away the responsibility of managing unix senders and have a more lightweight way of sending protobufs to Thunderscope.
 We don’t want to dependency inject a "communication" object everywhere we have visualizable data to send to Thunderscope, so we use the [`g3log`](https://kjellkod.github.io/g3log/) logger used throughout our codebase.

 `g3log` is a fast and thread-safe way to log data with custom handlers called “sinks".
-Importantly, it gives us a static [singleton](#singleton-design-pattern) that can be called anywhere.
+Importantly, it gives us a static [singleton](#singleton-pattern) that can be called anywhere.
 Logging a protobuf will send it to our custom protobuf `g3log` sink, which lazily initializes unix senders based on the type of protobuf that is logged.
 The sink then sends the protobuf over the socket to listeners.

 <details>
 <summary><b>Aside: calling <code>g3log</code> to log protobuf data</b></summary>
 Logging protobufs is done at the <code>VISUALIZE</code> level (e.g. <code>LOG(VISUALIZE) << some_random_proto;</code>).
 Protobufs need to be converted to strings in order to log them with <code>g3log</code>.
 We've overloaded the stream (<code><<</code>) operator to automatically pack protobufs into a <code>google::protobuf::Any</code> and serialize them to a string, so you don't need to do the conversion yourself.
 </details><br>

-In Thunderscope, the [`ProtoUnixIO`](../src/software/thunderscope/proto_unix_io.py) is responsible for communicating protobufs over unix sockets.
-Through `ProtoUnixIO`, classes can register as an [observer](#observer-design-pattern) by providing a protobuf type to observe and a [`ThreadSafeBuffer`](../src/software/thunderscope/thread_safe_buffer.py) to place incoming data.
-The `ProtoUnixIO` can then be configured with a unix receiver to receive protobufs over a unix socket and send data to all observers of that proto type.
-Classes can also send out protobufs via `ProtoUnixIO`, which will relay the data to any registered observers.
+In Thunderscope, the [`ProtoUnixIO`](../src/software/thunderscope/proto_unix_io.py) is responsible for communicating protobufs over unix sockets. `ProtoUnixIO` utilizes the [publisher-subscriber ("pub-sub")](#publisher-subscriber-pattern) messaging pattern.
+Through `ProtoUnixIO`, classes can register as an [subscriber](#observer-pattern) by providing a protobuf type to receive and a [`ThreadSafeBuffer`](../src/software/thunderscope/thread_safe_buffer.py) to place incoming those protobuf messages.
+The `ProtoUnixIO` can then be configured with a unix receiver to receive protobufs over a unix socket and place those messages onto the `ThreadSafeBuffer`s of that proto type's subscribers.
+Classes can also publish protobufs via `ProtoUnixIO` by configuring it with a unix sender.

 # Simulator
 The `Simulator` is what we use for physics simulation to do testing when we don't have access to real field.
 In terms of the architecture, the `Simulator` "simulates" the following components' functionalities: